Quandela/Perceval/docs/source/legacy.rst

 * :code:`NoisyFockState`: A collection of indistinguishable photon groups, that are totally distinguishable.
 The distinguishability index is an integer and is referred to as the `noise tag` (e.g. :code:`|{0},{1},{0}{2}>` contains three groups of indistinguishable photons tagged 0, 1 and 2).
-* :code:`AnnotatedBasicState`: Replace the previous :code:`FockState` by allowing rich annotations, having one or more string types, each having a complex number for value.
+* :code:`AnnotatedFockState`: Replace the previous :code:`FockState` by allowing rich annotations, having one or more string types, each having a complex number for value.
 This enables to accurately encode physical parameters and play with partial distinguishability (e.g. :code:`|{P:H,lambda:0.625},{P:V,lambda:0.618}>`).
 Please note that apart from polarisation, `Perceval` does not provide a generic algorithm to separate rich annotated states, and the user would have to write one.

+The most breaking change here is that perceval is not able to simulate :code:`AnnotatedFockState`, apart from polarized ones.
+Any code manually using annotations to generate distinguishability must be changed to use the new :code:`NoisyFockState` class.
+For instance, a :code:`BasicState("|{_:0}, {_:1}>")` from perceval 0.x must be changed to :code:`BasicState("|{0}, {1}>")`
+to be able to be simulated.

+For more advanced usage of :code:`AnnotatedFockState` and :code:`NoisyFockState`, see the new :ref:`Quantum States` notebook.

 Some calls will use or return only the type that makes sense (e.g. :code:`AnnotatedFockState::threshold_detection()` always returns a :code:`FockState` as a detected state naturally loses all kinds of photon annotation.